prasantgupta52/Attendy/Background/README.md

 ### 5) Click Open PowerShell window here.
 This opens the PowerShell inside the folder.

-### 6) Now type "pip install -r requirements.txt" and hit enter this will take few minutes to complete
+### 6) Now type "pip install -r requirements.txt" and hit enter this will take few minutes to complete.
+This is a one time Setup So it takes Few minutes Please Wait..

 ![two](assets/2.png)